PaddlePaddle/continuous_evaluation/README.md

             # write to file self.out_file
 ```

-More factors can be integrated into the test framework, for example, a factor tracker which test the training duration can be added in the following way
+More factors can be integrated into the test framework, for example, a factor tracker which tests the training duration can be added in the following way

 ```python
 class TrainDurationFactor(Factor):